Weird New Jersey Devils History: When George Steinbrenner Tried To Buy The Franchise

 Steinbrenner Wants In

 On May 21st, Steinbrenner met with Gilbert about buying the team.
-Gilbert called the meeting “very interesting” and was waiting on Steinbrenner to “look further into [buying the team] and get back to me.”
+Gilbert called the meeting “very interesting” and was waiting on Steinbrenner to “look further into and get back to me.”
 By this point, McMullen and co. had a “verbal agreement” to buy the team but not a contract.
 Gilbert nonetheless said he had an obligation to talk to any interested parties.

 When asked why he spoke to Steinbrenner specifically, Gilbert said, ”I cannot tell people, especially people of that stature, that I don’t want to talk with them, especially when they come very well introduced.”
 He declined to say who introduced him, but the two most likely candidates were Boston Bruins president Paul Mooney and Chicago Blackhawks president Bill Wirtz.
 The latter was especially likely, because Steinbrenner and Wirtz’s father both had a stake in the Chicago Bulls.